-* 432 Mammal Species in Dinosaur Layers: (434 by 2018) Dr. Carl Werner's research of the world's leading museums presents amazing findings.
+* 432 Mammal Species in Dinosaur Layers: (438 by 2020.
+See below.)
+Dr. Carl Werner's research of the world's leading museums presents amazing findings.
 Did you know that mammals ate dinosaurs?
 Co-hosts Fred Williams and Bob Enyart discuss Don Batten's interview of Dr. Werner and how museums downplay the 432 mammal species excavated by paleontologists from dinosaur layers.
 Fred is with the Creation Research Society, and on this episode of Real Science Radio the guys again draw from both the latest issue of Creation magazine, April - June 2011 and the Winter 2011 CRSQ Creation Research Society Quarterly.

 * Dinosaurs ATE Birds :) In a related development, another dinosaur has been discovered with birds in its stomach, which is certainly interesting considering the claim that dinosaurs evolved into birds (like from Jack Horner).